FANCilab/AllenConnectivity_SDK/README.md

 # AllenConnectivity_SDK
 Here you will find scripts to access and interact with the Allen Connectivity Atlas SDK.

-# AllenSDK_scripts

-Code to access the Allen Brain Connectivity Atlas via AllenSDK.
-A series of examples are provided in the scripts.
 For more detailed information and examples, look at:

 - https://github.com/AllenInstitute/SWDB_2019/blob/master/DynamicBrain/solutions/Other/Connectivity_solutions.ipynb